+September 11-October 25, 1987

-9/00 Article Number 00087 International Center of Photography September 11 -October 25, 1987 By: Anne H.Hoy VIDEO-FEATURE/ART OF MEMORY Woody Vasulka 36 min., 1987, color
+International Center of Photography

+ART OF MEMORY Woody Vasulka a work in progress 36 min., 1987, color continuous screenings

 Gorgeous or garish (depending on your taste), a vista of Southwestern canyons looms behind a winged figure who broods in black silhouette like a gargoyle on Notre Dame.
-Is he/she Icarus, the embodiment of doomed human striving?
+Is he/she lcarus, the embodiment of doomed human striving?
 Or the Devil presiding over a red stone Hell, or Kali, Goddess of Destruction?
-Black-and-white newsreel footage of cavalry and flaming buildings is processed into moving, multi-screen polyhedrons; the sky behind the figure suddenly crawls with geometric "rain".
+Black-and-white newsreel footage of cavalry and flaming buildings is processed into moving, multi-screen polyhedrons; the sky behind the figure suddenly crawls with geometric "rain."
 Then comes the voice of Robert Oppenheimer, genius of the Manhattan Project, on seeing the first explosion of the atomic bomb: "I remembered a few lines from the Hindu Scripture, the Bhagavad-Gita: 'Now I am become death, the destroyer of worlds.'"
 A strong start for this videotape.

-"Ours is a century of experiment with political and religious forms - and with death, which was almost as devastating as the Black Plague," says Woody Vasulka.
-"Oppenheimer was not only a scientist - he understood the guilt of the atomic age."
-But though Art of Memory began, the acclaimed video maker says, with "an informative idea, it gradually became more impressionistic..."
+"Ours is a century of experiment with political and religious forms-and with death, which was almost as devastating as the Black Plague," says Woody Vasulka.
+"Oppenheimer was not only a scientist-he understood the guilt of the atomic age."
+But though Art of Memory began, the acclaimed video maker says, with "an informative idea, it gradually became more impressionistic...."